victorers1/personal-blog/src/content/notes/kotlin-lang.md

 ## Ranges and progressions

-There is an official text about [ranges in Kotlin](https://kotlinlang.org/docs/ranges.html).
+There's an official text about [ranges in Kotlin](https://kotlinlang.org/docs/ranges.html).
 Below, I will cover what isn't in the docs, at least in a first look.

 ### Comparing ranges